QSciTech-QuantumBC-Workshop/Quantum-NWA/README.md

 --------------------
 **Problem statement:**

-We're going to tackle the classification problem with the Iris data set and compare the classical (SVM) and quantum classification (VQC), and QAOA
+We will address the classification problem using the Iris dataset, aiming to compare the effectiveness of classical machine learning models against quantum machine learning models.
 --------------------
 **Workload division:**